Connection between cosmological time and the constants of Nature: Conclusions

-Even ignoring this million dollar question, other interesting problems remain.
+Even ignoring this question, other interesting problems remain.
 Clock swapping is essential for keeping the classical description, but why would the Universe choose to swap clocks?
-A selection principle seems to be at play, and this may shed light on other fine tuning problems, such as the cosmological constant problem (e.g.~\cite{weinberg,padilla,pad,pad1,lomb}).
+A selection principle seems to be at play, and this may shed light on other fine tuning problems, such as the cosmological constant problem (e.g.~\cite{weinberg,padilla,pad,pad1,lomb,vikman,vikman1}).
 Also, what implications are there for the constants of nature if they are not allowed to be infinitely sharp in a classical world?
-In this framework, and infinitely sharp constant implies total delocalization in the conjugate time.
-In this sense, a perfect constant is a failed classical clock\fn{One may also appeal to Borges' quote, "[Eternity can be defined] as the simultaneous and lucid possession of all the instants of time".
+In our framework, an infinitely sharp constant implies total delocalization in the conjugate time.
+In this sense, a perfect constant is a failed clock\fn{One may also appeal to Borges' quote, ``[Eternity can be defined] as the simultaneous and lucid possession of all the instants of time".
 With this definition, an exact constant of Nature is equivalent to eternity {\it in one of the many possible times} (viz. the one dual to the infinitely sharp constant).}.
 Would this have implications, either for our local physics, or for our description of the large-scale Universe (the two being essentially complementary)?
 Finally, one may ask what happens if more than one dominant clock is at play?
 Preliminary work suggests that they would get in each other's way regarding classicality~\cite{bruno1}, but how problematic is this?
-Is this, instead, yet another observational window of opportunity?
+Is this, instead, another observational window of opportunity?

-{\it Acknowledgments.} I would like to thank Bruno Alexandre, Steffen Gielen, Chris Isham and Tony Padilla for discussions and advice in relation to this paper.
-This work was supported by the STFC Consolidated Grant ST/L00044X/1.
+{\it Acknowledgments.} I would like to thank Bruno Alexandre, Steffen Gielen, Jonathan Halliwell, Chris Isham and Tony Padilla for discussions and advice in relation to this paper.
+This work was supported by the STFC Consolidated Grant ST/T000791/1.